-- the concerns about requiring perfection from A & E staff were “directed at false targets” and were not relevant to whether a duty of care existed, but whether it had been breached;
+- the concerns about requiring perfection from A and E staff were “directed at false targets” and were not relevant to whether a duty of care existed, but whether it had been breached;

 In summary, therefore, the real question in Darnley always should have been not whether a duty of care existed, but whether that duty had been breached.